rfmoz/grafana-dashboards/README.md

 Check that the process was started with the arguments `--collector.nfs` and `--collector.nfsd`.

 The same as Node Exporter Full.
-Only requires the default job_name: node, add as many targets as you need in `/etc/prometheus/prometheus.yml`.
+Only requires the default `job_name: node`, add as many targets as you need in `/etc/prometheus/prometheus.yml`.